 Nearly three years ago, the world experienced another newly emerging microbe - a previously unknown coronavirus - that caused severe acute respiratory syndrome (SARS).
 Fortunately, the morbidity and mortality associated with the SARS outbreak were not as great as what we observe every year with influenza.
-The SARS outbreak turned out to be a classic study in epidemiology with regard
+The SARS outbreak turned out to be a classic study in epidemiology with regard to tracking the point source, the spread, and the containment.
+SARS first appeared in Guangdong Province in China.
+It was not reported to authorities until it emerged in Hong Kong, when an index case, who traveled from Guangdong to Hong Kong, stayed at the Metropole hotel and infected at least 14 people.
+Those individuals did some traveling throughout the world.
+Within months we had an epidemic that temporarily transfixed the world and did extraordinary economic damage in Canada, China, and Hong Kong, and other countries.
+There were 8,098 reported cases and 774 deaths.

 SARS taught us an important lesson.
 Academic scientists, public health officials, and pharmaceutical companies acted together in a way that was unprecedented, leading to the development of promising vaccine candidates in record time.
 The new microbe was identified in March 2003 and was rapidly sequenced; a vaccine was developed by the following March.
-In December 2004, a clinical trial of the SARS vaccine began.34 This likely was the fastest time frame in the history of biomedical research from the identification of a previously unknown microbe to the beginning of a clinical trial.
+In December 2004, a clinical trial of the SARS vaccine began.
+This likely was the fastest time frame in the history of biomedical research from the identification of a previously unknown microbe to the beginning of a clinical trial.
 Such rapid progress could not have occurred 30 to 40 years ago.
 Thus, as microbes continue to emerge, we continue to develop technological advances that will, hopefully, keep us one step ahead of our microbial foes.